shini4i/kubeseal-auto/README.md

 kubeseal-auto --reencrypt /path/to/directory
 ```

-To back up the encryption keys (not working in a detached mode):
+To back up the encryption and decryption keys (not working in a detached mode):
 ```bash
 kubeseal-auto --backup
 ```

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.